Want to improve your eating habits this year? Why not try these Ayurvedic vegan recipes? We have them for every dosha!

 5. Fresh Hummus

-Lemon is a staple ingredient in most traditional hummus recipes, but this recipe is perfect for pittas.
+Lemon is a staple ingredient in most traditional hummus recipes, but this version is perfect for pittas.
 With no added citrus fruit, this this pitta friendly hummus is incredibly smooth and creamy, while remaining hearty and healthy, thanks to the olive oil and chickpeas.

 Get the recipe here.